 All shares which make up or which will make up the registered capital will be given equal rank as regards taxes.
-Consequently, all taxes which for whatever reason may become payable on certain shares following capital reimbursement, either during the life of the Company or during its liquidation, shall be divided between all the shares making up the capital during such reimbursement so that, while allowing for the par and non-amortized value of the shares shall carry entitlement for their owners to the same effective advantages and to the right to receive the same net sum.
+Consequently, all taxes which for whatever reason may become payable on certain shares following capital reimbursement, either during the life of the Company or during its liquidation, shall be divided between all the shares making up the capital during such reimbursement so that, while allowing for the par and non-amortized value of the shares and for their respective rights, all present or future shares shall carry entitlement for their owners to the same effective advantages and to the right to receive the same net sum.